dlr-eoc/ukis-frontend-libraries/DEVELOPMENT.md

 ### 4. update README and CHANGELOG
 - add your library to the README
 - add important/Breaking changes to the CHANGELOG

+# How to publish a new version
+ - make sure you have updated README and CHANGELOG
+ - if you were working on a branch, first merge your changes back into the master.
+ - run `node scripts/libraryProjets.js -c` to check if all dependencies are present.
+ - update the `version` parameter in the package.json in the root-directory (*not* in a single libraries package.json!)
+ - push a tag to origin
+ - the jenkins-job `packaging-frontend-libraries` will discover the presence of a new tag.
+It will then build the package and publish it to nexus.